 - Protein production – proteOMICS – To understand cellular and subcellular structure and function, a cell’s proteomics needs to be studied.
 This helps to quantify post-translational modification, interactions with proteins, and level of protein production.

 - Metabolic functions – metabolOMICS – In addition to transcriptomics and proteomics, there’s metabolomics.
 Evaluating a cell’s metabolomics starts to take the scientific lens outward, as it studies the metabolites in a cell, tissue, or organism.
 This includes looking at the production and function of carbohydrates, lipids (fatty molecules), nucleopeptides, and catabolic molecules.
 The structure and function of these on a cellular level help to better understand the macroscopic view of the cell.

-- Microbiome – microbiOMICS – Finally, how the macroscopic cell interacts within its cell community or cell population is known as microbiomics.
+- Microbiome – microbiOMICS – Finally, how the macroscopic cell interacts within its individual cell community or cell population is known as microbiomics.
 The microbiomes are on skin, mucus, and (now famously) in the gut.
 Each microbiome is incredibly diverse and complex, with the gut biome consisting of some 100 trillion bacteria.
-The microbiome is known to affect or be involved with everything from cancer development to serious ailments like diabetes, heart disease, autism, and more.
+The microbiome is known to affect or be involved with everything from cancer cell development to serious ailments like diabetes, heart disease, autism, and more.
 Its full implications are still being studied.

-Multi-Omics in Understanding Geno-Pheno-Envirotype Relationships
+Single Cell Multi-Omics in Understanding Geno-Pheno-Envirotype Relationships

 Perhaps one of the most observable advancements has been in studying the relationship between genotype, phenotype, and the environmental factors that affect them.

 In population studies (of animals) the phenotype (observable physical traits) of a certain type of animal is known to be a factor of the animal’s genotype (gene expression) and environmental factors.
 These genotypes do not always result in positive phenotypes: